mjhovers/IOP-to-HDP-Migration-Docs/upgrade_bigsql_py.md

 **Upgrade is supported with the following limitations**:

 -   Big SQL high availability clusters.
-You must disable high availability before performing an upgrade.
+You must disable Big SQL high availability before performing an upgrade.
 -   Ambari configuration groups are not supported.
 The upgrade script produces a warning message if you use configuration groups.
 If you override the warning,  you must validate that the configuration of all nodes in all configuration groups is updated as part of the upgrade.
 It is recommended that you remove all configuration groups before you run the upgrade.
 -   You cannot upgrade through the Ambari dashboard; it is a command-line upgrade only.
 -   Big SQL Yarn & Slider support.
 You must disable Yarn & Slider support for Big SQL before performing an upgrade.

-**Note:** During the Big SQL upgrade process, the state of the Big SQL service may be reported incorrectly in the Apache Ambari server web interface.
-In particular, Ambari may display the Big SQL service is down while it is actually running.
-The service actions are available but do not work.
-This is expected behavior.
-Operations return to normal after the upgrade is complete.
-We recommend you use the command line interface \(CLI\) rather than the Ambari UI to interact with the Big SQL service until the upgrade is completed.
+**Note:** During the Big SQL migration process, BigSQL is fully removed from Ambari during most of the migration until the finalize step, discussed in [Upgrading and finalizing Big SQL](migrate_up_bigsql.md#).
+You can not interact with BigSQL through Ambari \(whether the web UI or REST API\).

 **If you perfom an offline upgrade**, make sure that the repoinfo.xml file is updated.
 If you upgrade from version 4.1.0.2 to version 4.2.2, make sure that the source and the target versions of the repo information are present in the file.
 Use the following example as a guide to what the file might look like: